 It seems to me that most people tend to have what I’ll here call a moral sensibility.
 I’m not committed to the term and am committed to the observation.
 Most people have some sense of right and wrong, justice and injustice, good and bad, etc, such that they can get upset over a moral issue in a way that is in some important respect different from getting upset over stubbing our toe or something.
 A stubbed toe sucks and can be very painful, while a moral wrong is outrageous, is a matter of conscience, something like that.
 This is vague, I know.

 My impression (and I fully admit this is not one with a lot of evidence or experience to back it up, my knowledge here is pretty thin and also pretty old, not having taking a philosophy class since graduating college in 2000; if I’m wrong then I’d welcome corrections) is that moral philosophy has generally tended to focus more on what the content of what I’m calling moral sensibility ought to be, often relative to specific issues or activities, than on defining what moral sensibility per se is.
 My impression is also that when most people live out or dwell in or practice their moral sensibility, they do something that is pretty different from what moral philosophers tend to do in philosophizing.
 That is, whether or better or worse, most people’s moral lives are not lived out in keeping with the procedures of thought that moral philosophers practice when they are doing moral philosophy.
-My further impression is that most people’s moral sensibilities are implicit rather than explicit, felt more than argued rationally, and at least at a surface level they are as much or more similar to what people do when they partake of or discuss at least some artistic/literary forms than they are to the procedures of thought undertaken by moral philosophers doing moral philosophy.
+As part of that, most people’s moral sensibilities are implicit rather than explicit and so are both felt more than argued rationally and not always fully conscious, and at least at a surface level they are as much or more similar to what people do when they partake of or discuss at least some artistic/literary forms than they are to the procedures of thought undertaken by moral philosophers doing moral philosophy - most people don't live their moral sensibility by philosophizing.

-In the above I’ve made a picture of people having a moral sensibility as part of their lives, with various qualities that I’ve asserted.
-I’m going to call that picture one of a person who is ‘morally ordinary.’
+In the above I’ve depicted most people as having a moral sensibility as part of their lives, with various qualities that I’ve asserted.
+I’m going to call that depiction one of a person who is ‘morally ordinary.’
 That has a bit of a normative implication along the lines of ‘if you’re not like this, then you’re a weirdo’ and I guess I do believe that but to be fair, I’m a weirdo myself (this text being just one of many cases in point).
 My main point is not to press this account of moral life - limited, partial, not fully fleshed out, etc etc, I know! - as normative though.
 Instead my main point is really that I think none of this is particular noteworthy, I’m just describing something, well, ordinary.

 It may sound like I’m contradicting myself, but I don’t think I am.
 I know I said an account of humanity that omits right-handedness is fine while an account that omits moral sensibility is not.
 It would be fair for someone to say ‘surely this means moral sensibility is noteworthy’ and I suppose that’s right but the context matters a great deal.
 What I mean to say is that there are important depictions of actual people that are not ‘accounts of humanity’ in the way I meant the latter term: a novel can be very good artistically as well as morally laudable without ever explicitly giving an account of humanity: we don’t generally expect novelists to flesh out a moral theory.